This post is focused on

 5

-3. provides opportunities for participants to interact and collaborate with one another
+3. provides opportunities for participants to interact and

 1